adriennedao/flash-cards/README.md

 ## Goal:

-- Basic flash-card functionality is to have the user flip a card (front or back).
+- Flash-Cards basic functionality is to have the user flip a card (front or back).
 - User will be prompt to  enter basic information.
 - Information is displayed on the front of the card and picture on the back.
-- Random quiz at the bottom by clicking the button.
+- Random quiz at the bottom by clicking the button for answer.

 ## Technologies Used: